 It’s still going.
 We’re still shocked about it, still hopeful, still anxious.
-I don’t even need to name it for you to know what I’m talking about, here in midwinter 2021, but the title kind of gave me away.
+I don’t even need to name it for you to know what I’m talking about.

 We’ve all built different “shelters” during the pandemic.
-Coming up to almost a year of viral mystery sweeping the West, COVID-19 remains the biggest threat humanity has faced for quite some time.
+This viral mystery has haunted the West for over two years now, remaining the biggest threat humanity has faced for quite some time.
 Nothing, it feels, has perhaps been this uncertain to such a level for a long, long time.

 For many people, music is a major comfort.
 There’s a good chance plenty of you have your own playlists and albums on standby.

 Even now, you can browse Spotify or YouTube to find “pandemic playlists.”
 Music that’s hopeful, optimistic, often in a major key, rising and swelling to finales that assure us everything is going to be alright.
 Some of the most popular music across the decades has been overwhelmingly peppy and optimistic (sometimes bordering on nauseating).

 That said, is there such thing as “perfect’”comfort music to help us weather a pandemic, especially in these dark winter months?
 You have to travel all the way back several hundred years to get a good shot at an answer!